tigershan1130/RLSimUE/README.md

 * TD3 (Twin Delayed DDPG)(We decided to use):
 TD3 addresses the overestimation bias of DDPG by introducing two critic networks (twin) and taking the minimum of their Q-values for the target.
 This reduces overestimation and leads to more stable training.
 Additionally, TD3 uses delayed policy updates, which means the policy is updated less frequently than the critics.
-This allows the value function to stabilize before updating the policy, further improving stability.
-The deterministic policy in TD3 is suitable for drone control where consistent actions are desired, and the continuous action space is naturally handled.
+It can also use replay buffer for simlar temporal storage from training.
+The momentum and dynamics handling would be better.

 ### Expected Performance
 * Navigation Accuracy: >90% target reach rate